 One of the best ways to proactively address compliance and safety issues is to conduct regular pit analyses.
 Traditionally, pit analyses have been long, laborious, disruptive undertakings that made their benefits unattainable for a large number of companies.
 But, by adding drones and AI to the pit analysis workflow it has become easy, fast, and affordable to make compliance and safety a priority.

 When Should You Consider Pit Analysis?

 Mines are planned for safety and compliance.
-However, big problems can occur when operations intended for the mine as planned don't quite align with the mine as it actually exists.
-To track the deviations that occur over time and account for them in daily operations, mines need to periodically conduct a geometric reconciliation, or pit analysis, to quantify how much the real world version of the mine deviates from the planned version.
+However, big problems can occur as sites evolve over time.
+Monitoring actual site conditions and accounting for them in daily operations planning is critical for safety and compliance.
+Mines need to periodically conduct a pit analysis, to quantify the real world version of their site.
 Once the true dimensions of the mine as it exists are understood, mines can adjust their operations to ensure safety and compliance.

 Some questions to ask yourself:

 - Do your pit slopes, embankments, and benches match the designed plan?

 - Are their angles and heights within safety parameters?